 Regular Rate – $50.00 Gen Admission (Already Reduced)

-Regular Rate: $40.00 for Gen Admission (Open to anyone interested in the Creative Industry and the Business Side of things)
+Regular Rate: $40.00 for Gen Admission (Open to anyone interested in the Creative Industry, BIPOC, Artpreneurs and Entrepreneurs)

 Early Bird Tickets $30.00 (Already Reduced)